Fork me on GitHub

 About MEMpy

-We want to promote the use of the Python programming language in the Mid-South.
-Our primary purpose is to share knowlege and to nurture a community of Python professionals and enthusiasts.
-Each meeting is open to the public and aims to provide useful content for both novices and professionals.
+The goal of the Memphis Python User Group is to promote the use of the Python programming language in the Mid-South.
+We aim to to share knowlege and to nurture a community of Python professionals and enthusiasts.
+Each meeting is open to the public and strives to appeal to both novices and professionals.

 Contact Us